RiddhiJayswal/Apple_data_pipleline/README.md

-# Apple Inc. Data Analysis and Pipeline Project
+# Apple Data Analysis and Pipeline Project

 This project demonstrates data analysis and pipeline creation in Databricks using a dummy dataset modeled on Apple Inc. Key insights were extracted and ETL pipelines were developed to streamline data processing and analysis.